 Discovery Enquiry Religions studied How far would a Sikh go for his/her religion?
-OR Sikhism What is the best way for a Hindu to show commitment to God?
-Hinduism Is the Christmas story true?
+OR What is the best way for a Hindu to show commitment to Cod?
+Sikhism Hinduism What is the best way for a Hindu to show commitment to God?
+Is the Christmas story true?
 Christianity Are Sikh stories important today?
 OR Sikhism How can Brahman be everywhere and in everything?
 Hinduism Did God intend Jesus to be crucified?
 Christianity What is the best way for a Sikh to show commitment to God?
 OR Sikhism Do beliefs in karma, samsara and moksha help Hindus lead better lives?
 Hinduism + What is the best way for Christian to show commitment to God?
 Christianity

 Discovery Enquiry Religions studied What is the best way for a Muslim to show commitment to God?
 Islam How significant is it that Mary is Jesus' mother?
-Christianity Is anything ever eternal?
+Christianity Is anything ever etemal?
 Christianity Is Christianity still a strong religion 2000 years after Jesus was on Earth?
 Christianity What is the best way for a Jew to show commitment to God?
 Judaism Does belief in Akhirah (life after death) help Muslims lead good lives?
 (Double unit) Islam